equinix-labs/terraform-equinix-metal-vrf/README.md

 Setp 4 - Setup the appropriate variable values in your terraform.tfvars file based on Step 1 <br />

-Step 5 - After you run this script successfully, first make sure BGP sessions are etablished between VRF and your colo switches; your colo switches and the metal servers can ping each other, then grab the Metal VLAN by login to one of the Metal nodes (via Metal server's out-of-band console) and perform server and VLAN setups on your colo side if needed <br />
+Step 5 - After you run this script successfully, first make sure BGP sessions are etablished between VRF and your colo switches, your colo switches and the metal servers can ping each other; then grab the Metal VLAN by login to one of the Metal nodes (via Metal server's out-of-band console) and perform server and VLAN setups on your colo side if needed <br />

 Please note, DO NOT manually setup virtual connections (VC) using your Metal's dedicated fabric port in Metal's portal.
 This script will setup the VCs and BGP sessions etc. on Metal side. <br />